Viewing the body

 Visiting the funeral home

-It will be an entirely personal decision to make when deciding whether you would wish to view the body of the person who has died.
-There is no right or wrong answer – some people would rather remember the person as they were when they were alive, and for others it might help them to understand what has happened and be a chance to say goodbye.
+It will be a personal decision to make when deciding whether you would wish to view the body of the person who has died.
+There is no right or wrong answer.
+Some people would rather remember the person as they were when they were alive.
+For others, it might help them to understand what has happened and be a chance to say goodbye.
 You might like to speak with the funeral director to ask what to expect at a viewing to help you make a decision.

 If you have been asked to make an identification

 The Police may need to ask family members to identify the body of a person who has died.
-This will be upsetting, but you will be guided by the Police who will be able to answer any questions you might have and who will support you through the process.
+This will be upsetting, but you will be guided by the Police who will answer any questions you might have and support you through the process.